Electricity sector of the United States: Grid storage

+USA has 21.9 GW of pumped-storage hydroelectricity and 6.6 GW of grid batteries as of 2022.
+They are around 80% efficient (20% loss), so they are net consumers of electricity.
+Pumped storage generated around 1 TWh/month in winter, and around 2.5 TWh/month in summer as of 2021.

 Responsibilities in the electricity sector

 Policy and regulation

 Policy for the electricity sector in the United States is set by the executive and legislative bodies of the federal government and state governments.
 Within the executive branch of the federal government the Department of Energy plays a key role.
 In addition, the Environmental Protection Agency is in charge of environmental regulation and the Federal Trade Commission is in charge of consumer protection and the prevention of anti-competitive practices.

 Key federal legislation related to the electricity sector includes: